 06 October 2016

 How can you get started with family history?
-To help you on your quest to ‘do’ your family tree, read this four-week family history research plan
+Read this four-week, realistic family history research plan.

 Family history is such a fascinating hobby and once you’re hooked there are so many interesting side lines to pursue that it’s all too easy to be led astray from the task in hand!
 But how can you get started?
 Where do you begin researching your family tree if you’re starting from scratch?